On September 1, 2016, the Bureau of Labor Statistics

 Microeconomic Level and Demographic Trends

 I, like many workers, now work a great deal from home.
 Sometimes I am distracted.
 It is certainly tempting to sleep in when I stayed up too late watching a movie or ball game.
 It seems easier to procrastinate when at home.
-I can't imagine how difficult it would be with chores and children tugging at you!
+I can't imagine how difficult it would be for others when they have chores and children tugging at them!
 Perhaps the recent trend in working more out of the home has harmed productivity.
 It is true that conversations around the water cooler were very distracting when I worked in an office environment, but my colleagues held me more accountable.
 Eventually someone would say, "Time to get back to work."
 A baby or child doesn't do that.

 With these distractions it is more important than ever to build good habits.
-Read this article from Fast Company for 15 habits that will increase your productivity.
-Increase your Productivity
+Read 15 Habits That Will Tranform Your Productivity

 Productive workers should earn more because they generate a greater income for their employer.
 The real median income in the US is still below pre-recession levels according to the US Census Bureau's latest report